Admissions FAQ

 Is the MDes STEM OPT-eligible?

-Yes, the MDes is classified as a STEM program under CIP code 14.999 – Engineering, Other.
-This means that MDes graduates can request a 24 month STEM extension to their standard 12-month OPT.
+Yes, the MDes is classified as a STEM program under CIP code 14.999 – Engineering, Other, so MDes graduates can request a 24-month STEM extension to their standard 12-month OPT.
 Learn more about STEM OPT from the Berkeley International Office.

 Funding Resources